p32929/EasiestdbFlutter/README.md

 ![New Project](https://user-images.githubusercontent.com/6418354/87636772-0ce14100-c763-11ea-8d8b-0c7c36ae5ebe.png)

-The Easiest and the Laziest approach to Flutter SQL Database.
+The Easiest and the Laziest approach to Flutter SQL Database for Flutter.

  • <a href="#basic-usage">How to use</a> •
 <a href="#contribution">Contribution</a> •